 There were two distinct groupings of people; those with blue and yellow clothing and those with blue and red.
 There were chants, there were posters and protests but as the result came in, there were only questions.

 What will Britain do now?
 How will this affect the relationship between Britain and Ireland?
 Will this affect the number of digestives we get in each packet of biscuits?
-But, one question which was never really asked despite its importance; How will Brexit affect the future of the EU?
+But one question which was never really asked despite its importance was: how will Brexit affect the future of the EU?

 Britain was the second biggest grouping in the union after Germany and accounted for 12 percent of EU gross domestic product, according to a report produced by the European Commission and analysis by The Financial Times.
 This, of course, will have a notable impact on the EU as a whole.